 Additional information on the admissions process can be found on the college websites:

 The determination of residency classification for tuition purposes by the colleges in the DCCCD is governed by statutes enacted by the Texas Legislature and regulations developed by the Texas Higher Education Coordinating Board.
-It is the responsibility of the Admissions Office to determine residency classification based on the information that is submitted on the admissions application.
+It is the responsibility of each college's Admissions Office to determine residency classification based on the information that is submitted on the admissions application.
 The Admissions Office reserves the right to request additional information in order to comply with State of Texas residency requirements prior to enrollment and certification date of the semester.
 The applicant has the burden of proof to show by clear and convincing evidence that residence or domicile, as appropriate, has been established and maintained.

 The general residency classification is as follows: